hbatagelo/laplacianseg/README.md

 ### Description

-This is a prototype C++ implementation of the Laplacian Coordinates segmentation framework with support to:
+This is a cross-platform C++ implementation of the Laplacian Coordinates segmentation framework with support to:
 - Soft-constrained, pixel-based Laplacian Coordinates (LC).
 - Hard-constrained, pixel-based Laplacian Coordinates (LCH).
 - Soft-constrained, superpixel-based Laplacian Coordinates (SPLC).